Logistics and Production

 Supported by

 This project is part of the German BMWi research program „Fünftes ziviles Luftfahrtforschungsprogramm, 3.
 Aufruf“ (BMWi).
-This program sponsors the development of technologies, which can be applied to solve various problems of the commercial aviation industry.
+This program sponsors the development of technologies to address various problems in the commercial aviation industry.

 Description

-The subproject „Entwicklung mathematischer Optimierungsmethoden für robustes Runway Scheduling“ (RobRun) executed by our group, aims at generating optimal schedules using discrete optimization methods and respecting aircraft trajectories.
+The subproject „Entwicklung mathematischer Optimierungsmethoden für robustes Runway Scheduling“ (RobRun), executed by our group, aims to generate optimal schedules using discrete optimization methods while respecting aircraft trajectories.
 Furthermore, uncertainties will be considered by using techniques of robust optimization.
-This enables the user to compute trajectories and schedules which, for example, hedge against disruptions (in a predefined range), or are able to recover as efficient as possible after a disruption occurred.
+This enables the user to compute trajectories and schedules that, for example, hedge against disruptions (within a predefined range) or recover as efficiently as possible after a disruption occurs.

-Thus, the overall goal of this project is to combine trajectory and runway schedule computation, including resilience against uncertainties, in order to obtain stable flight routes and landing, resp. take off, times.
-From a theoretical point of view, the relatively young field of robust opimization offers a lot of space for the development of new methods and the planned integrated solution of optimal control (for trajectory planning) and combinatorial optimization problems (scheduling) has hardly been investigated and bears great potential.
+Thus, the overall goal of this project is to combine trajectory and runway schedule computation, including resilience to uncertainties, to obtain stable flight routes and landings, respectively. take off, times.
+From a theoretical point of view, the relatively young field of robust optimization offers ample room for the development of new methods and the planned integration of optimal control (for trajectory planning) and combinatorial optimization problems (scheduling), which have hardly been investigated and hold great potential.

 People involved